leonardo-gomes03/leonardo-gomes03/README.md

 ## Hello, I'm Leo

-- 🔭 Trying the first experience as a dev
+- 🔭 Full-stack developer on @Proansi
-- 🌱 Learning HTML, CSS, JavaScript and GML
+- 🌱 Learning React, Delphi and Firebird
 - 🛄 Linkedin: <a href="https://www.linkedin.com/in/leonardo-gomes03/" target="_blank">leonardo-gomes03</a>